ryuta46/vscode-multi-command/README.md

 ### Usage with settings.json.

-This usage is useful for resusing the defined command sequence in another command sequnce or executing the sequence manually.
+This usage is useful for reusing the defined command sequence in another command sequnce or executing the sequence manually.

 In case using settings.json, the settings has 2 steps.